dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 - `SplitOnLandscape` – a split screen is used when the device is in landscape orientation.
 - `SplitOnPortrait` – a split screen is used when the device is in portrait orientation.

-The following example shows how to set the `FlyoutLayoutBehavior` property on a `FlyoutPage`:
+The following example shows how to set the `FlyoutLayoutBehavior` property on a <xref:Microsoft.Maui.Controls.FlyoutPage>:

 ```xaml
 <FlyoutPage ...